Nelly Mukazayire: Personal life

-Other considerations

-Ms Mukazayire was 12 years old in 1994 when the Rwanda Genocide took place.
-Nelly's mother was convicted to a lifetime prison sentence for being a participant in the genocide, by a Gacaca court.
-In testimonies on multiple occasions, Nelly uses her personal experience to demonstrate how the current Rwandan government does not transfer blame to the offspring and other family members of the genocide perpetrators.
-They too enjoy benefits available to all Rwandan citizens.
+Mukazayire was 12 years old in 1994, when the Rwandan genocide took place.
+Her mother was given a lifetime prison sentence by a Gacaca court for being a participant in the genocide.
+Mukazayire has spoken about her mother's conviction to demonstrate how the current Rwandan government does not transfer blame to the offspring and other family members of the genocide perpetrators.